tjwald/nvsharptop/README.md

 ### Notice
-This tool was developed with the aid of copilot in vscode in agent mode.
+This tool was developed with the aid of Copilot in VS Code in agent mode.